apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 ![image alt text](./media/image_10.png)

-14. Verify the values and click **Next**.
+7. Verify the values and click **Next**.

-15. You can select, de-select list of API Proxy Resources that are pre-filled from OpenAPI Spec.
+8. You can select, de-select list of API Proxy Resources that are pre-filled from OpenAPI Spec.
 Select all & Click on **Next**

 ![image alt text](./media/image_11.png)

-16. Select **Pass through (none)** for the authorization in order to choose not to apply any security policy for the proxy.
+9. Select **Pass through (none)** for the authorization in order to choose not to apply any security policy for the proxy.
 Click Next.
 ![image alt text](./media/image_12.jpg)

-17. Go with the **default Virtual Host** configuration.
+10. Go with the **default Virtual Host** configuration.
 ![image alt text](./media/image_13.jpg)

-18. Ensure that only the **test** environment is selected to deploy to and click **Build and Deploy**
+11. Ensure that only the **test** environment is selected to deploy to and click **Build and Deploy**
 ![image alt text](./media/image_14.jpg)

-19. Once the API proxy is built and deployed **click** the link to view your proxy in the proxy editor.
+12. Once the API proxy is built and deployed **click** the link to view your proxy in the proxy editor.

 ![image alt text](./media/image_15.png)

-20. You should see the proxy **Overview** screen
+13. *Congratulations!* ...You have now built a reverse proxy for an existing backend service.
+You should see the proxy **Overview** screen
 ![image alt text](./media/image_16.png)

-21. *Congratulations!* ...You have now built a reverse proxy for an existing backend service.

 ## Test the API Proxy
 1. Let us test the newly built API proxy using the [REST Client](https://apigee-rest-client.appspot.com/).
 Open the REST Client on a new browser window.